MoritzP2602/sherpa-on-the-rocks/README.md

 USERNAME    = moritz.pabst
 ```

-If you moved `sherpa_on_rocks` to a different location in step 1.1, make sure to additionally update the path to `run_sherpa.sh` in the argument section.
+If you moved `sherpa_on_the_rocks` to a different location in step 1.1, make sure to additionally update the path to `run_sherpa.sh` in the argument section.

 ## 1. Preparing and submitting a SHERPA job